 The center hosts renowned artists and speakers throughout the year and engages regional primary and secondary schools with outreach programs that educate young students about African American art and cultural history.
 Visiting school groups learn to look closely, think critically, and discuss art.

-For more information on how to bring your K-12 school group to the Evans Center, please contact Rachel Evans, outreach coordinator, at 912.525.5118.
+For more information on how to bring your K-12 school group to the Evans Center, please email Rachel Evans, outreach and visitation coordinator or call 912.525.5118.

 Curriculum guide for teachers